Narendra Bansal: Early life and education

 He was born in 1963 in Hanumangarh, Rajasthan.
 His father late Bhanwarlal Bansal was a businessman and mother a homemaker.
 He attended the primary school in his village and after a few years, his family moved to Nepal where he finished his secondary education from Vishwaniketan High School.
-In 1980, the family moved back to Delhi where he finished his graduation in commerce from Swami Shraddhanand College, University of Delhi.
+In 1980, the family moved back to Delhi where he finished his graduation in commerce from Delhi University.

 Business career

 Narendra Bansal had an entrepreneurial streak from the very beginning and wanted to establish his own business.
 In 1980s, the music industry was at an inflection point and audio cassettes were gaining a lot of popularity with music enthusiasts.
 Bansal started his business venture by trading in these compact cassettes.
 He bought them from various manufacturers and sold them to the retailers in Lajpat Rai Market and Palika Bazaar in Delhi.
 He was successful in establishing a thriving business and continued the same business model with new products including video cassettes and video cassette recorders (VCRs), which continued till 1987.

 He always had a technology orientation and with the arrival of floppy disks in 1987, he sensed a great business opportunity in a new and upcoming field.
 With the same business model of distribution and trading, he expanded the business portfolio from floppy disks to hard drives and RAMs.

 In September 1994, he started International Impex with a capital of Rs.20,000 into the business that operated out of a basement in East of Kailash in South Delhi.
-The company dealt in import of floppy disks, ethernet cards and other accessories.
+The company dealt in import of floppy disks, Ethernet cards and other accessories.
 The company gradually expanded in assembling, sales and after services of computers.

 In 1996, Bansal founded Intex Technologies, a smartphone, consumer durables and IT accessories manufacturing company which is India's second-largest selling mobile phone company.
-He made a plea for help in a April 2017 interview with the Financial Times, arguing for the Indian government to protect Indian mobile brands because "every child needs hand-holding by their parents."
+He made a plea for help in an April 2017 interview with the Financial Times, arguing for the Indian government to protect Indian mobile brands because "every child needs hand-holding by their parents."